Filtered instanton Floer homology and the homology cobordism group: Review of filtered instanton Floer homology

+where $X^\ast$ denotes $X \cup Y \times [0, \infty)$ with a product Riemann metric on the end and $\G (a,X^*)$ is the gauge group defined analogously to the cylindrical case as above.
+Our convention of the orientations is the same as that in \cite[Section~5.4]{Do02}.
 If we choose a connection $a$ as the product connection $\theta$, we need to use the weighted Sobolev norm \eqref{weighted} to define the space $\B (\theta, X)$.
 When we give orientations of the spaces $M^Y(a,b)_\pi/\R$, we use real line bundles

 for $a \in \widetilde{R}^*(Y)_\pi $ which is called the \emph{determinant line bundle}.
 This bundle is defined as a determinant line bundle of a family of operators $d_A^*+d_A^+$ parametrized by $A \in \B (a, X)$.
 For the details, see \cite[Section~5.4]{Do02}.
 In \cite[Section~5.4]{Do02}, it is shown that the bundle $\mathbb{L}_a \to \B (a, X)$ is trivial.
+Define

-If we fix an orientation of \eqref{detline}, one can define an orientation of $M^Y(a,b)_\pi$ by the following way.
+If we fix an orientation of the orientation bundle associated with $a$, one can define an orientation of $M^Y(a,b)_\pi$ by the following way.
 By the gluing argument of the connections and the operators, one can obtain a continuous map

-{Furthermore, we obtain a bundle isomorphism whose restriction to the fiber over $(A,B) \in M^Y(a,b)_\pi \times \B(b,X)$ is given by}
+Furthermore, we obtain a bundle isomorphism whose restriction to the fiber over $(A,B) \in M^Y(a,b)_\pi \times \B(b,X)$ is given by